What are seizures?

 - Tongue biting

 There may be subtle signs in your cat before him having a seizure such as mild changes in behaviour, pacing, crying, clinginess, and attention-seeking.
+To learn more & view pictures of videos, read: What seizures look like in cats.

 Please be aware that while (and often after) a seizure has occurred, your cat may not be aware of his surroundings and it is common for him to not respond to, or recognise you.
 His actions are involuntary, and it is important you keep a safe distance from him as it is possible you may get injured.

 As soon as the seizure is over, take your cat to a veterinarian.
-Seizures lasting longer than five minutes are immediate danger, seek veterinary attention immediately.
+Seizures lasting longer than five minutes are an immediate danger, seek veterinary attention immediately.

 The veterinarian will perform a complete physical and neurological examination of your cat.
 He will obtain a medical history from you including the onset of symptoms, how many seizures your cat has had, any medications or poisons your cat could have ingested (accidentally or given by the owner), any recent accidents or illnesses when your cat was last vaccinated.
 Diagnosis is difficult unless your veterinarian sees your cat having an actual seizure at his practice.
 There is no test to diagnose seizures in cats.